Bien-CV/Zup3x/README.md

 **Forbidden**

-    Using this tool without proper sources, you have to use what you made !
+    To use this tool without proper sources, don't steal sources for your own sake..
     Don't try to fool your teacher with foreign sources, exams will eventually take off your mask!

+**Why does Zup3x comes to exist ?**

-> Hop3x is a stunning failure, is was meant to improve student
+> Hop3x is a half failure, is was meant to improve student
-> code learning, but for now it does nothing but improving teacher life.
+> code learning, but for now it does improve teacher life.
+(And it's good for them of course)
 > It's not enough stable, it crash all the time!
-(Because of Java..)
+(Because of Java..
+And code, of course!)
 > This is why I intended to create this tool.
-> When they impose something such as Hop3x,
-> they had to made sure that it is beyond reproach.
+> The student/client part of Hop3x is not the answer of how to improve code learning
+> My answer is that Hop3x server side must stand as it is, but Hop3x student should be a plugin/deamon process.
+> My position can be debated of course.
+> Hop3x could have a future, but not like this, for now.

 ### Version
-0.2.1
+0.2.2

 ### Changelog
 - Darwin OS support